Skip to content

 What's the goal of this project?

 Hybridly aims to provide the best developer experience possible when using Laravel, Vue and Vite.
-Over time, the goal is to become closer to what Nuxt 3 currently is in terms of development experience.
+Over time, it might become closer to what Nuxt 3 currently is in terms of DX.

 Why fork Inertia instead of contributing?